igvteam/igv-webapp/index.md

 #### Selecting a pre-defined track

-The available pre-defined track sources are listed at the bottom of the menu.
-Clicking on a source will open a list of datasets from that source.
-For example, if `ENCODE` is one of the menu items, clicking on it will bring up a table of datasets available from the ENCODE data portal (Encyclopedia of DNA Elements, <https://www.encodeproject.org>).
+Categories of available pre-defined tracks are listed at the bottom of the menu.
+Clicking on a category will open a list of datasets.
+For example, if `ENCODE` is one of the menu items, clicking on it will bring up a list of datasets available from the ENCODE data portal (Encyclopedia of DNA Elements, <https://www.encodeproject.org>).

-See information on the available [data sources](./dataSources.html).

-> **Note:** The list of pre-defined track sources varies depending on the current reference genome.
+> **Note:** The set of pre-defined tracks presented in the menu varies depending on the current reference genome.
 Some genomes do not come with any pre-defined tracks.

 #### Loading a track file